Melba J.T. Vasquez, PhD

 After graduation, Vasquez served as a psychologist in the university counseling center, directed the internship training program, and taught in the counseling psychology doctoral program at Colorado State University and later, the University of Texas.
 After 13 years, she embarked upon full-time independent practice while continuing active involvement in scholarship, mentoring, professional leadership and advocacy.

 Vasquez has served on the APA Board of Directors and in various roles in APA governance, including as member or chair of a dozen APA boards, committees and task forces.
 Her experience initiating new, major projects include co-founding the National Multicultural Conference and Summit as well as Divs.
-45 (Society for the Psychological Study of Ethnic Minority Issues) and 56 (Trauma Psychology).
+45 (Society for the Psychological Study of Culture, Ethnicity and Race) and 56 (Trauma Psychology).
 Dr. Vasquez is a past president of APA Divs.
 17 (Society of Counseling Psychology) and 35 (Society for the Psychology of Women), and the Texas Psychological Association.
 She served as an APA council representative from Divs.
 17, 42 (Psychologists in Independent Practice) and 45.
 She has advocated for psychology at the state and federal legislative levels, receiving both the Heiser Award and the AAP Advocacy Award.

 An author and editor, Vasquez has published extensively.
 She is co-author of three books, including "Ethics in Psychotherapy and Counseling" (Pope & Vasquez), "How to Survive and Thrive as a Therapist" (Pope & Vasquez), and "APA Ethics Code Commentary and Case Illustrations" (2010, Campbell, Vasquez, Behnke & Kinscherff).
 She has written more than 65 journal articles and book chapters, and served on the editorial boards of 10 journals.
 She is currently writing a book on multicultural therapy for an APA Theories of Psychotherapy Monograph series.